No Idols

-No Idols is a collaborative mixtape by rapper Domo Genesis and record producer The Alchemist.
-It was released on August 1, 2012, by Odd Future Records.
-The mixtape was entirely produced by Alchemist and features guest appearances from Earl Sweatshirt, Vince Staples, Action Bronson, Smoke DZA, Freddie Gibbs, Prodigy, SpaceGhostPurrp and Tyler, The Creator.
+No Idols is the collaborative mixtape by rapper Domo Genesis and record producer the Alchemist.
+It was released on August 1, 2012, by Odd Future Records and ALC Records.
+The mixtape was entirely produced by Alchemist and features guest appearances from Earl Sweatshirt, Vince Staples, Action Bronson, Smoke DZA, Freddie Gibbs, Prodigy, SpaceGhostPurrp and Tyler, the Creator.

 Release and promotion

-The lead single "Elimination Chamber" featuring Earl Sweatshirt, Vince Staples, and Action Bronson was released on July 16, 2012.
+The lead single "Elimination Chamber", a posse cut featuring Earl Sweatshirt, Vince Staples and Action Bronson, was released on July 16, 2012.
 The limited vinyl edition of the mixtape was released on October 1, 2013.

+A second vinyl reissue with new cover art and a bonus track, alongside an official CD and streaming release, occurred on April 20, 2023.
+The Remy Banks-assisted bonus track "Drugs Got Me Spiritual" was first released as a non-album single on April 20, 2013.

+Popularity

+This is Domo Genesis' most popular album.
+"Till' the Angels Come" with Freddie Gibbs an Prodigy of Mobb Deep is the most popular track on the album with over 3 million streams, while the most streamed is the opening track "Prophecy" with 12 million streams.

+Release to Streaming

+On April 20, 2023 No Idols got released on streaming services.
+Along with this, the bonus track "Drugs Got Me Spiritual" with Remy Banks was added.

+Cover art

+The standard version of the cover is originally from a panel of the manga Cage of Eden, and the vinyl cover features the photo of U.S. president Richard Nixon meeting Elvis Presley.
+The 2023 re-release was designed by Artbyshk.
+It is a mixture of two images, a frame from the 1991 movie JFK, and the default wallpaper for Windows XP.